evanx/redex/README.md

 - dequeuer - pop a message from a Redis queue, and dispatch this message.
 - compacter - eliminate messages from a queue.

-We will implement a number of generally useful built-in processors, and accept contributions.

-We enable custom and third-party processors as "plugins."

 Messaging passing between processors is preferrably via Redix message queues to improve resilence and management.

+We will implement a number of built-in processors for our own requirements, and accept contributions.

+We enable custom and third-party processors as "plugins" installed via `npm.` Otherwise Redix would not be particularly useful.

 Metrics should be published by processors, for performance monitoring and management.